cferner/lernmaschine/content/publication/Schnöll19a/index.md

 # Summary.
 An optional shortened abstract.
 summary: "We suggest a task-oriented approach to select natural language features based on the weights learned by a Max Entropy classifier trained on the classification task."

-tags: ["data science", "natural language processing"]
+tags: ["data science", "machine learning", "natural language processing"]
 categories: ["natural language processing", "research"]
 featured: false